-The area of dragon fruits in the whole province is about 11,826 hectares, of which 9,587 hectares are producing fruits with an output of 320,000 tons.
-Recently, the main market for dragon fruits is China, accounting for 70-80 percent; the remaining markets include Thailand, Singapore, Korea, Europe, USA, Canada, Japan, Malaysia, Dubai, Newzealand, India.
-India, Australia, etc. and domestic consumption.
-Exports by the unofficial way still account for a relatively high proportion.
+According to the report at the conference, the area of dragon fruit in the whole province is about 11,826 hectares, of which the fruit area is 9,587 hectares and the output is 320,000 tons.
+Last time, the consumption of dragon fruits is mainly from China, accounting for 70-80%.
+The rest is consumed in a number of countries and territories such as Thailand, Singapore, Korea, Europe, USA, Canada, Japan, Malaysia, Dubai, Newzealand, India, Australia, ... and consumption. domestic.
+Exports by non-quota routes still account for a relatively high proportion.

-Due to the impact of the acute respiratory disease caused by 2019-nCoV, the un-consumed dragon fruit production from the end of January to the end of February 2020 is about 30,000 tons.
-In particular, the amount of inventory is about 2,000 tons; about 28,000 tons have not been harvested.
+Due to the impact of acute respiratory infections caused by new strains of corona virus, limited traffic hindered trading activities, unexploited dragon fruit output from the end of January to the end of February 2020.
+30,000 tons.
+In particular, in stock about 2,000 tons (cold storage period not exceeding 30 days), about 28,000 tons have not been harvested.

-At the conference, the Department of Industry and Trade of provinces and cities such as Ho Chi Minh and Can Tho cities shared the difficulties of Long An province and supported "rescue" dragon fruits through domestic consumption by retail businesses.
-However, all inventories cannot be "rescued"; the businesses also require products that meet food safety, VietGap, Global Gap standards.
-Domestic consumption will be very low.
-Moreover, jackfruit, durian, rambutan, etc. also have difficulties in trading with China.
+Attending the conference, many comments from the Department of Industry and Trade of provinces and cities like Ho Chi Minh City and Can Tho shared the difficulties of Long An and will support "rescuing" dragon fruits through domestic consumption. .
+This is done by retail businesses.
+However, all of the current dragon fruit stagnation cannot be "rescued" and businesses have set the standard to be a quality food safety product, manufactured according to VietGap, Global Gap.
+The amount of "rescue" by domestic consumption many people think that "like salt to the sea", because domestic consumption will be very modest.
+Moreover, besides dragon fruit, many other agricultural products such as jackfruit, durian, rambutan, etc. are also difficult due to hindering trade with China.

-Vice Chairman of Long An Provincial People's Committee - Pham Van Canh assigned Department of Industry and Trade to continue working closely with Long An Dragon Fruit Association to grasp the situation, report to the provincial leaders and the Ministry of Industry and Trade to promptly direct the next solutions; actively connect businesses in the province that perform deep processing; focus on domestic consumption and exporting fresh fruits to markets outside China to reduce losses to farmers./.
+Vice Chairman of Long An Provincial People's Committee - Pham Van Canh assigned Department of Industry and Trade to continue working closely with the Long An Dragon Fruit Association to grasp the situation, promptly report to the provincial leaders and the Ministry of Industry and Trade to promptly direct the next solution; actively connecting businesses in the province that perform deep processing; boosting domestic consumption; Export fresh fruits to markets outside China, reducing losses to farmers.